denzelrenner/LIFE4136-Group1-Rotation2/README.md

  2. Select the drop down menu in the selection entry field (selection:[       ]) and select `polymer & tetraploid_g46214` depending on which protein you are investigating.
 This will produce an object in PyMOL showing the electrostatic potential across the whole protein.
 When that has completed close the pop-up that comes afterwards.

  3. Repeat steps 1 and 2 but select `polymer & tetraploid_g46214_bbox_domains` in the selection entry field.
 This will produce an object showing the electrostatic potential across the bbox domains only.
 Once this is completed you might have to manually zoom out so your whole protein is showing on the screen and the bbox domain is not being focused on.
-You should not select or deselect any of the objects on the right hand side of the PyMOL window as this causes the scripts that generate images to not function correctly.
+You should not select or deselect any of the objects named on the right hand side of the PyMOL window as this causes the scripts that generate images to not function correctly.

-Now we have everything we need to produce our images and you can run the `tetraploid_domain_highlight.py` script to get your nice figures that show the tetraploid g46214 protein with domains highlighted, coloured by hydrophobicity, and coloured by electrostatic potential at 90 degree angles.
-The images will be located in the `~/g46214_modelling_output/tetraploid_g46214_protein_images` directory.
+Now we have everything we need to produce our images and you can run the `tetraploid_domain_highlight.py` script to get your figures that show the tetraploid g46214 protein with domains highlighted, coloured by hydrophobicity, and coloured by electrostatic potential at 90 degree angles.
+The images will be located in the `~/g46214_modelling_output/tetraploid_g46214_protein_images` directory and are clearly named based on if that frame was coloured by hydrophobicity for example.
 In the PyMOL commmand line you can should enter the command below:

 ```bash
 run ~/path/to/python/script/tetraploid_domain_highlight.py